 These formats import readily into broadcast management software.

-Stations can receive programs in three ways.
+Stations can receive programs in two ways.

 - Download from a special 'Spotlight Broadcasters' website, FTP or email

 - Upload (by us) to broadcaster's site, using FTP

 Programs are normally delivered 2 weeks before transmission date.